 Whether you love Old Masters or modern art, contemporary sculpture or Impressionist paintings, London has an art gallery to suit you.

 London's smaller art galleries are full of hidden treasures.
 Whether you're into fine art, sculpture, photography, contemporary works or arty events, you will find hidden gems to satisfy your artistic interests in one of London's more intimate art spaces.
+Find out which area of the city each gallery is in using the London Attractions Map.

 From acclaimed architects to Turner prize-winning artists, as well as stars of design and photography, the Barbican Art Gallery presents major exhibitions by leading international figures.
 You should also check out the Barbican's Curve, home to an exciting series of new art commissions created for the space.Read More